In a Nutshell:

 How does the size of wildfire smoke particles compare?

-A 2019 study analyzing smoke particle size from a pine wood fire revealed a peak at 0.1 micron or less in the early stages.
+Well, a 2019 study analyzing smoke particle size from a pine wood fire revealed a peak at 0.1 micron or less in the early stages.
 Later on during the course of the fire, larger particles were produced up to 1 micron in diameter.
 The majority stayed small, however, averaging only 0.2 micron.
 Notably, there was a high number of even tinier particulates, 0.02 micron wide, observed throughout the stages of the fire.

 In other words, the majority of wildfire smoke particles are significantly smaller than what a HEPA filter will trap!

-2. Look for the right amount of activated carbon
+2. Look for activated carbon too

 Remember the carcinogenic volatile organic chemicals (VOCs) that are present in wildfire smoke?
 Look at where they fall on the graph of particle sizes above: 0.0001 – 0.001 micron.